ihaveaccount/dp_map/README.md

 run.sh is needed to restart script in case of GPU hang.

 ## Parameters
- - --anim - enable animation rendering.
+ - --anim - enable zoom animation rendering.
 No graphics are displayed on the screen.
 Frames will be written in selected folder
+ - --paranim - parameter change animation, without zoom
  - --height - vertical resolution.
 Default: 1080
  - --frames - number of frames for animation.
 Default: 1800
  - --folder - name of subfolder in frames/, where the point for animation lies and which will contain the final frames.
 Default: created with the current date.